Meow/fl-util/README.md

 -- A safer way to merge two tables. function table.SafeMerge(to, from)

+-- A function to convers vararg to a string list. function util.ListToString(callback, separator, ...)

+-- A function to check whether a string is a number. function string.IsNumber(char)

+-- A function to count character in a string. function string.CountCharacter(str, char)

+-- INTERNAL: used to remove all newlines from table that is passed to BuildTableFromString. function util.SmartRemoveNewlines(str)

+-- A function to build a table from string.
+-- It has /almost/ the same syntax as Lua tables,
+-- except key-values ONLY work like this {key = "value"}, -- so, NO {["key"] = "value"} or {[1] = value}, THOSE WON'T WORK.
+-- This supports tables-inside-tables structure. function util.BuildTableFromString(str)

+-- A function to 'flatten' a numeric-indexed table (eliminate all tables-inside-tables). function table.Flatten(tTable, tResult)
 ```

 It also adds the following functionality to Color meta table: